calpoly-iandunn/csc471/assignments/program03.md

 your vertex shader.
 Your shading should include diffuse, specular and ambient lighting.
 Gouraud shading should be implements in one shader pair.

+Make sure that both your view vector and normal vector are in **world space**.

 {% include image-block.html file="program3_6.jpg" alt="Program 3 Figure 6" %}